-For afforestations ≤20 years old, gross growth of living biomass (carbon stock change in above and below ground biomass) was calculated with the growth rates of land-use category CC11 given in Table 6-4 and chp.6.4.2.6.
+For afforestations ≤20 years old, gains and losses in living biomass (carbon stock change in above and below ground biomass) was calculated with the values of land-use category CC11 given in Table 6-4 and chp.6.4.2.6.
 For afforestations >20 years old, growth in living biomass from category CC12 was used.
 Cut and mortality (loss) of living biomass is assumed to be zero in these young forests.